mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 </configuration>
 ```

+If you are using multiple remote hosts, you must create separate backend sections.
+Because you can only set one backend per runtime, you must also create a separate runtime section per backend.

 ### <a id="verify"></a>Verify the Configuration

-Run from the `psql` command prompt:
+Run the following from the `psql` command line:

 ```
 CREATE FUNCTION dummyPython() RETURNS text AS $$